twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/error-rendering-with-rsc/post.md

 This is why throwing an error in an RSC environment doesn't cause `renderToRedableStream` to fail.
 React is able to catch the error and serialize it right into the RSC stream.

-Although we have successfully created an stream, we don't know what will happen when the stream is handed off to a client for rendering.
+Although we have successfully created a stream, we don't know what will happen when the stream is handed off to a client for rendering.

 ### Errors during the SSR Render